pierre-cm/galbe/docs/handler.md

 **context**

 The `context` object contains the request information as well as a `set` object that serves as a response modifier.
-You can find more detailed informations about the `context` object in the [Context](context.md) section.
+You can find more detailed information about the `context` object in the [Context](context.md) section.

 **response**